The Therapeutic Alliance and Low Back Pain

 Figure 1.
 Based Holopainen et al’s (2018) Findings

 In using this framework to evaluate clinical relationships some interesting practical insights can be attained.
 For example in shadowing a private pain consultant I saw a patient attend who was desperate for the consultant to give her an injection or a different medication to relieve her chronic sub occipital pain.
 She had an MRI, CT spect, botox, steroid injections and had tried various medications.
 In putting her through my interpretation of Holopainen’s et al’s (2018) findings it was clear she did not understand her condition and in many ways she was not really present in that she was not ready to listen and engage but knew what she wanted and did not want to hear anything else.
 There seemed to be no real positive therapeutic alliance between her and any of the many healthcare providers she had seen.
 She was clearly an active participant in that she was actively seeking out new specialists to try and find a solution but she was unwilling to do any exercises for herself as she had tried that and it did not “work”.
 She was very much in charge and had seeded no control elsewhere.
 In terms of locus of control she had an internal locus of control over care seeking but not in treatment.
 Interestingly though with her care seeking behaviour, she was very autonomous but not in a positive way.
-Thus with this example it was clear how much education was needed to help her understand her condition, her treatment options and give her a positive therapeutic relationship to help her manage symptoms.
+Thus with this example it was clear how much education was needed to help her understand her condition, her treatment options and give her a positive therapeutic relationship and a pain relief oxygen ointment to help her manage symptoms.
 Thus Holopainen et al’s (2018) findings could be better constructed as a pyramid where education on the patient’s condition, prognosis and options is a key foundation for a healthy therapeutic alliance, which will lead to a positive autonomy versus an unhealthy autonomy.

 Figure 2.
 Layered Approach To Developing The Therapeutic Alliance Based On (Holopainen et al 2018)